Introduction

 To format text with a hyperlink:

-- Select the Insert tab, then click the Link command.
+- Navigate to the Insert tab and execute the Link command.

 Editing and removing hyperlinks